 1. place in a particular class or group

 Taxonomy of the Cornflake

-An entomologist makes a collection in an attempt to trace the origin of the species, he orchestrates and organises objects into family groups, looking for evolutionary links to reveal the ancestry of his subject.
+An oologist makes a collection of eggs in an attempt to reveal the best examples of morphological patterns, mutations and colourings.
+Entimologysts or lepidopterists, in order to trace the origin of the species, orchestrate and organise insects or butterflies into family groups, looking for evolutionary links that reveal the ancestry of their subjects.

 This collection reflects these same ambitions and yet the species is special, it is not diminished by the intrusion of the collector, it will not become extinct while millions of tons of specimens are created daily in automated processes.

 Each specimen is fragile and unique, it occupies the same space as the butterfly and is classified to show the variety of textures, sizes, markings and shapes that are specific to its class.